"I can't believe it's not butter!"

 Any Fruit Works in Fruit Butters

-Apple is the best-known ingredient but apricots, crabapples, grapes, peaches, pears, plums and quinces also make good butters.
+Apple is the best-known ingredient but apricots, crab apples, grapes, peaches, pears, plums and quinces also make good butter.
 Combining fruits can be interesting, too.
-Fruits like apricots, grapes, peaches and plums cook in their own juices, but apples, pears and quinces need added water when cooking.
+Fruits like apricots, grapes, peaches and plums cook in their own juices, but apples, pears, and quinces need to be added water when cooking.

 Methods of Cooking Fruit Butter